edgio-docs/edgio-docs/guides/deploying.md

 #
 # 1.)
 When pushing to master, changes deployed to the "staging" environment.
 This environment does not exist
 #     by default.
 You must create it using moovweb.app.
 # 2.)
 When pushing to any other branch, changes are deployed to the default environment.
-An unique URL is created based on the branch and deployment number.
+A unique URL is created based on the branch and deployment number.
 # 3.)
 When you publish a release in GitHub, the associated tag will be deployed to the production
 #     environment.
 This environment does not exist by default, you must create it using moovweb.app.
 #     Therefore, you can push to production by creating a GitHub release, or by using the "Promote to Environment"